 Despite having more hair than experience, Irish foursome Inhaler commanded Nottingham’s iconic Rough Trade with confidence and vigour at yet another sold-out headline show.

-Hewson paused for a brief moment to yell ‘how are you feeling Nottingham?’, (with a very Irish emphasis on the ‘ham’) before the band erupted into a flurry of favourites in the form of Another Like You, Ice Cream Sundae and the more pensive This Plastic House.
+Hewson paused for a brief moment to yell “how are you feeling Nottingham?”, (with a very Irish emphasis on the ‘ham’) before the band erupted into a flurry of favourites in the form of Another Like You, Ice Cream Sundae and the more pensive This Plastic House.
 The first was a mediation on fickle teenage love with a spunky edge.
 Rife with gravelly psych-rock riffs and visceral vocals, it manifested a rawness that are absent in the band’s more polished, pop tracks.
 All winding refrains and high-powered vocals, the song made for a challenging live performance and demonstrated a deeper, raspier dimension to Hewson’s voice.

 A sharp departure from Ice Cream Sundae’s dizzy euphoria came in the form of This Plastic House, which saw Hewson swap his trademark strat for a deeper, semi-hollow bodied electric as the set took a more contemplative turn.
 Transient, pensive, and set in the minor key, the song forwent the bouncy choruses the band are renowned for in favour of something more bittersweet.
-A slow burner, This Plastic House rewarded those who persevered through its shy, winding midsection with a series of stirring choruses, laden with the kind of haunting refrains that would be at home on a Brand New record.
+A slow burner, This Plastic House rewarded those who persevered through its shy, winding midsection with a series of stirring choruses, laden with the kind of haunting refrains that would feel at home on a Brand New record.
 It offered a welcomed change in pace to the set and served to highlight the band’s ample breadth of talent.

-‘I’ve lost my mind’, Hewson implored the crowd, ‘will my king be kind?’.
+“I’ve lost my mind,” Hewson implored the crowd, “will my king be kind?.”
 Inhaler’s next offering sanded down the jagged edges of This Plastic House through combining thick and burly guitars with an earworm hook that wriggles into your head and refuses to budge.
 Whilst the riffs were still sharp and seeped in angst, the song was dominated by the kind of soaring chord sequence that the young band have become known for.
 Next came Cheer Up Baby - a track that went from a hollow, indie paradigm to a hidden gem in its concluding chorus, where the breathy cries of ‘not on your own, sinking like a stone’ left the crowd clutching at remnants of past relationships.
 Until then, the song had been cheerful and charming but lacking sonic depth; it is when the band revel too long in indie sensibilities that their unique sound, which they have so rigorously honed this past year, dwindles.

-‘It is when the band revel too long in indie sensibilities that their unique sound, which they have so rigorously honed this past year, dwindles'.
+‘It is when the band revel too long in indie sensibilities that their unique sound, which they have so rigorously honed this past year, dwindles.’

-A song that was, however, utterly convincing from start to finish was My Honest Face – the band’s flagship single and an insatiable anthem.
-It took just seconds for the crowd to recognise the song’s joyous opening chords and spring into a euphoric trance – a fact unsurprising considering the track has amassed almost 2.5 million views on Spotify alone since it’s release.
-Reminiscent of Joy Division’s Disorder in the hit's pairing of moody, poetic lyrics and a dreamy, lullabye-esque synth riff, and a ‘1,2,3,4,5’ hook that wouldn’t feel lost on Echo and The Bunnyman’s Porcupine, the hit was a splendid amalgamation of the band’s far-reaching influences.
-It felt warm and familiar yet utterly fresh, and made for a cathartic close to an impressively slick set.
+A song that was, however, utterly convincing from start to finish came in the form of My Honest Face – the band’s flagship single and an insatiable anthem.
+It took just seconds for the crowd to recognise the song’s joyous opening chords and spring into a euphoric trance – a fact unsurprising considering the track’s amassing of almost two-and-a-half million views on Spotify alone since it’s release.
+Reminiscent of Joy Division’s seminal Disorder in the hit's pairing of moody, poetic lyrics with dreamy, lullabye-esque synth riffs, as well a ‘1,2,3,4,5’ hook that wouldn’t feel lost on Echo and The Bunnyman’s irreverent Porcupine, the hit was a splendid amalgamation of the band’s far-reaching influences.
+Warm and familiar yet utterly fresh, it made for a cathartic close to an impressively slick set.

 Even after the final twinkling synths evaporated, the song's incessant hook lingered in the air, following me into the toilet where I found myself humming the verse in time with a woman in the cubicle next door.
 Our giggle and nod of silent agreement upon leaving was enough to secure in my mind that this band are onto something special.
 In conclusion?
-A set that left the crowd breathless, both down to a frightfully clammy venue and a young Irish foursome with vats of potential.
+A set that left the crowd breathless – both down to a frightfully clammy venue and a young Irish foursome with vats of potential.